If you subscribed to my mailing list and received my Top 10 Tips to Exporting Guide, trademark registration was my number one on the to-do list.

 In a global world, ownership of your trademark is becoming ever more important as you expand into new markets.
-Many buyers, stores and distribution partners are requesting proof of trademark ownership before agreeing to do business with them.
+Many buyers, stores and distribution partners are requesting proof of trademark ownership before agreeing to do business with you.

-Potential consequences of not owning your trademark could result in some of the following:
+The potential consequences of not owning your trademark could result in some of the following: